Facilitating, Learning, Organising and Welcoming! A critical Training of Trainers

 6 March – 27 March 2021

-The Training is split into 5 basic elements: (1) Welcoming, Introduction, Group building, (2) Basics of being a Trainer, (3) Power Structures in Educational Activities, (4) Project Planning and (5) Evaluation & Reflection.
-In the Training, we will work with different highly participatory nonformal and informal learning methods and focus on creating a strong safer space that is inclusive for participants from different backgrounds.
+The Training was split into 5 basic elements: (1) Welcoming, Introduction, Group building, (2) Basics of being a Trainer, (3) Power Structures in Educational Activities, (4) Project Planning and (5) Evaluation & Reflection.
+During the Training, we worked work with different highly participatory nonformal and informal learning methods (for participants to experience different facilitation methods) and focus on creating a strong safer space that is inclusive for participants from different backgrounds.

-Due to the pandemic, we transformed the physical training into an online training.
-We take our experiences from online trainings we organised in 2020 and apply them in this course, now also teaching participants to run online projects themselves.
-The training consists of 3 complete working days (some being group sessions via video calls on Zoom, some sessions being individual tasks or informal hangouts on Zoom) as well as 6 evening sessions and several individual tasks over the course of four weeks.
+As a consequence of the pandemic, the physical training was transformed into an online training.
+Taking our experiences from online trainings and activities we organised during 2020 to support this transformation, part of the objective of FLOW was to teach participants how to run online projects themselves.
+The training consisted of 3 complete working days (some being group sessions via video calls on Zoom, some sessions being individual tasks or informal hangouts on Zoom) as well as 6 evening sessions and several individual tasks over the course of four weeks.
+A large Padlet resource library and interactive space was also created that participants will continue to have access to.

 In the first edition of the Change Makers, six people shared their stories with the audience, on a broad range of topics: food sovereignty in Mesoamerica, Female Genital Mutilation, migration, squatting as a political need, defending indigenous rights through music and physical disability.